Evaluating Web Site Performance

 These performance measurements are called Web analytics.

-The Web is a dynamic environment where rapid changes in technology and visitors’ expectations can make today’s attractive, interesting Web site appear tired and old-fashioned by tomorrow.
-A savvy Web designer understands that Web design is a continuing process and that the work of developing, creating, and maintaining a Web site is never really finished.
+The Web is a dynamic environment where rapid changes in technology and visitors’ expectations can make today’s attractive Web site appear tired and old-fashioned by tomorrow.

 Ongoing Maintenance, Updating, and Retesting

-site fresh and keeps your audience coming back by offering something new.
+site is fresh and keeps your audience coming back by offering something new.

-Moreover, as part of an ongoing maintenance plan, you should do the following:
+As part of an ongoing maintenance plan, do:

 • Check for broken links and add new links.
 Prevent frustration for your site visitors by maintaining a functional navigational system.